An Optimized Construction of Lie Algebra Generator Pools for Variational Quantum Eigensolvers in Chemistry: Results

-In our work, we combine these applications with our efficient MCP construction framework to process molecular systems of larger size. \\ \\ \textbf{Symmetries and properties of the pool:} For molecular simulations with real-valued ansatz, the operator pool generators are restricted to odd Pauli strings (i.e odd number of Y operators in the string).
-The complete set of these generators forms the $\mathfrak{so}(2^N)$ Lie Algebra, see Supplementary Material.
-However, molecular Hamiltonians possess additional inherent symmetries, such as the conservation of particle number, total spin, spin projection, and spatial point-group symmetries, see Supplementary Material for more details.
+In our work, we combine these applications with our MCP construction framework to process molecular systems of larger size. \\ \\ \textbf{Symmetries and properties of the pool:} Because the molecular systems under consideration possess time-reversal symmetry, in the absence of external magnetic fields or relativistic corrections, their exact ground-state wavefunctions can be chosen to be strictly real.
+Consequently, for these molecular simulations, we restrict our focus to a real-valued ansatz.
+This imposes a constraint on the operator pool elements, which are restricted to odd Pauli strings (i.e., odd number of Y operators in the string).
+The complete set of these generators forms the $\mathfrak{so}(2^N)$ Lie algebra.
+However, molecular Hamiltonians possess additional inherent symmetries, such as the conservation of particle number, total spin, spin projection, and spatial point-group symmetries (see Supplementary Note 5 for more details).
 If the pool generators do not respect these symmetries, gradient-based algorithms like ADAPT-VQE can fail.
 This failure manifests as vanishing gradients, \textit{symmetry roadblock} \cite{Shkolnikov2023}, preventing the algorithm from starting or converging.

-In order to avoid this, the complete pool is typically constructed from an initial set of \textit{starters}, which explains why we have adopted the term \textit{user-defined} pools.
+In order to avoid this, the complete pool is typically constructed from an initial set of \textit{starters}, which explains why we have adopted the term \textit{physically-motivated} pools.
 These operators are specifically chosen to preserve all relevant molecular symmetries.
-Using robust starters, selected via pre-screening criterion to identify the most significant contributing excitations, has been shown to dramatically improve convergence speed \cite{Haidar2025}, see Figures \ref{Fig::niducc} and \ref{fig::nomcp}.
+Using robust starters, selected via pre-screening criterion to identify the most significant contributing excitations, has been shown to dramatically improve convergence speed \cite{Haidar2025}.
+The selection of these starters is described below, with further details provided in the Supplementary Methods.